Vertiv anticipates data centre 'fourth utility' criticality in 2021

 Robert Linsdell, Managing Director Australia and New Zealand at Vertiv, says Australia and New Zealand are now at the forefront of 5G.

-"And driven by streaming and OTT content, we will continue to see data centre limits tested, driving up heating and power loads," he says.
+"And driven by streaming and OTT content, we will continue to see data center limits tested, driving up heating and power loads," he says.

 "Mitigation strategies will be absolutely critical in maintaining 5G business viability, and the good news is we’re already seeing this across the board.
 In 2021, telcos will continue driving solutions which support this goal and maximise 5G-led revenue streams."